TheOdinProject/curriculum/foundations/html_css/html-foundations/commit-messages.md

 - Commit early and often!

 ### Knowledge Check

+This section contains questions for you to check your understanding of this lesson on your own.
+If you’re having trouble answering a question, click it and review the material it links to.

-- What are two benefits of having well-written commit messages and a good commit history?
+*   <a class="knowledge-check-link" href="https://cbea.ms/git-commit/#intro">What are two benefits of having well-written commit messages and a good commit history?</a>
-- How many characters should the subject line of your commit message be?
+*   <a class="knowledge-check-link" href="https://cbea.ms/git-commit/#wrap-72">How many characters should the subject line of your commit message be?</a>